jackmikejk/Health-Monitor---Calorie-and-Weight-Tracker-using-Python-/README.md

 Data Sync: The Excel file can be accessed from your phone or computer, as long as it is synced with OneDrive.

 Goal Weight Setting: Set your desired goal weight in the code.
-The project will calculate the required calorie consumption to reach your goal weight.
+And decide the Calorie intake per day to attain the goal weight.

 Analyze Progress: The code will fetch the data from the given location (Excel file) and generate a chart that showcases your calorie intake and weight progress over time.